scholarslab/prosody/README.md

     - `MYSQL_DATABASE`, `WORDPRESS_DB_HOST`, `WORDPRESS_TABLE_PREFIX` must be as written.
     - `PORTS` depends on production or development.
 Development should have 80 for the first value (left side of colon).
     - The first three lines can be whatever.
+- Note the 'Dockerfile'.
+This is needed so that the xsl module is enabled in the WordPress image.
+This creates a separate docker image that is used instead of the one supplied by WordPress

 ### Get the live data
 The following steps require access to the live server.
 If you don't have access to the server, you'll need to get the `uploads` folder and a copy of the database from a Scholars' Lab developer.

+#### Uploads folder
+The `uploads` folder goes in the same directory (on the same level) as the prosody_theme and prosody_plugin folders.

 - Copy the uploads directory from the old prosody site.
 This assumes you have access to the server where the live website lives.
 If you do not, ask one of the Scholars' Lab developers for help.
   - `scp -r prosody.lib.virginia.edu:/path/to/wp/wp-content/uploads/* uploads/`

+#### Database
+The database file (database_from_production.sql) goes in the same folder as the docker-compose-dev.yml file (on the same level).

 - Make a dump of the current prosody database (see above step [MySQL dump](#mysql-dump)).
-  - Make sure to rename the sql file you get from the live server "prosody_production.sql", or change the name in the docker-compose.yml file (noted below).
+  - Make sure to rename the sql file you get from the live server to "database_from_production.sql".
+- You only need to do this step the very first time you start Docker.
+Uncomment the line in the docker-compose-dev.yml file that looks like this:
+  - `./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
+  - That section of the file should look like this:
+    ```
+    prosody_db:
+      image: "mysql:5.7"
+      container_name: "prosody_db"
+      depends_on:
+        - "traefik"
+      volumes:
+        - "./prosody_db_data:/var/lib/mysql"
+        # Only use this line for the initial start up (the very first time docker-compose is run
+        - ./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql
+      environment:
+        MYSQL_ROOT_PASSWORD: ${MYSQL_ROOT_PASSWORD}
+        MYSQL_DATABASE: ${MYSQL_DATABASE}
+        MYSQL_USER: ${MYSQL_USER}
+        MYSQL_PASSWORD: ${MYSQL_PASSWORD}
+      labels:
+        - "traefik.enable=false"
+    ```

 ### Start up Docker
-- Note the 'Dockerfile'.
-This is needed so that the xsl module is enabled in the WordPress image.
-This creates a separate docker image that is used instead of the one supplied by WordPress
-- Uncomment the line in the docker-compose.yml file that looks like this:
-  - `./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`
-  - Or if you did not change the name of the SQL file you got from the live server, change 'database_from_production.sql' in the line above.
 - Create the Docker network
   - `docker network create thenetwork `

 - Start the container with docker-compose
-  - `docker compose up -f docker-compose-dev.yml`
+  - `docker compose -f docker-compose-dev.yml up`

-- After Docker Compose is running the container and there are no errors, then comment the line with 'database_from_production.sql' in the docker-compose.yml file.
+- After Docker Compose is running the container and there are no errors, then comment the line with 'database_from_production.sql' in the docker-compose-dev.yml file.
   - `#./database_from_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`

 ### Trick your computer
-This next step will trick your computer into thinking that the webiste URL http://prosody.lib.virginia.edu lives on your computer instead of the real web server.
+This next step will trick your computer into thinking that the website URL http://prosody.lib.virginia.edu lives on your computer instead of the real web server.
 You will need to make this change only while you are testing on your computer.

 After you are done testing on your computer, you will need to undo this change so that your computer can see the real website.

 - Change your '/etc/hosts' file to direct http://prosody.lib.virginia.edu to your local machine

 <details>
   <summary>For Mac and Linux</summary>

   - Add this line to the '/etc/hosts' file, you will need to be root or use sudo
     - `127.0.0.1 prosody.lib.virginia.edu`
-    - If you have the shortcut set up, you can type this into the terminal in VS Code
+    - In the terminal in VS Code type in the following command (this requires you to have your computer set up to open VS Code with the command `code`.
+Steps for [Mac](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).)
-      - `sudo code /etc/hosts` You will need to type in the password you use for the user account for your computer.
+      - `sudo code /etc/hosts`
+        - You will need to type in the password you use for the user account for your computer.
 For security reasons, you don't see the characters (or a *) when you are typing your password.
     - Add the line above to the bottom of the file.
 Save the file.
 You can leave the file open as a reminder to comment the line when you are done testing.
 </details>